 For the ISP, AEMO considers the electrolysis of water powered by electricity as the hydrogen production technology.
 The commercial-scale production of hydrogen from grid-connected electrolysers would increase electricity demand on the NEM.
 That would require a significant development of generation, and hence it has the potential to have a significant impact on Australia's electricity system.
 There is also potential for development of off-grid hydrogen projects, which may complement grid-connected facilities - the development uncertainty is a key driver for alternative hydrogen futures considered with AEMO's scenario collection.
-The capacity outlook model covers all REZ-based electrolysers, but excludes those geographically located outside of REZs.
-Further information is included in the IASR.
+The capacity outlook model models only the assumed on-grid proportion of hydrogen developments.